-Muscle workout: forearm
+Muscle workout: forearms

-Two great exercises to work your forearms.
+Two great exercises to work your forearms

 Wrist extension and flexion